 PotashCorp Playland at Kinsmen Park

 Celebrate the magic of play at Saskatoon’s newly renovated PotashCorp Playland at Kinsmen Park.
-It reopened August, 2015 with three star attractions, that have delighted children and adults alike.
+It reopened in 2015 with three star attractions that have delighted children and adults alike.

 Hop on for a whistle-stop tour aboard the Canpotex Train - a park favourite.
 Complete with locomotive, caboose and plenty of seating, the replica modern-day freight train follows the original racetrack route around the park.
 Gather at the plaza for a treat from the concession or to follow the pathways around Playland.